Contribute to the organisation of an event

 Prior knowledge that will help with this topic

-• Familiarity with common IT applications for communication and data entry.
+• Familiarity with business communication and teamwork.

 Key Terminology